 Website: http://www.azadi-tower.com

-There are 140 different stones such as Amber, rubies and turquoise, and onyx.
-In addition, replica of the Cyrus Cylinder is in this museum (main Cyrus Cylinder is in Britain museum in London).
+There are 140 stones, such as Amber, rubies, turquoise, and onyx.
+In addition, a replica of the Cyrus Cylinder is in this museum (the main Cyrus Cylinder is in Britain Museum in London).

-Taking photo is forbidden in this floor but it’s free on any other floor.
+Photos-taking is forbidden on this floor but free on any other foundation.

 Azadi Towe, Tehran, Iran

-One of the most interesting halls in Azadi tower is Iran-ology hall.
-In this hall, you can stand on a mechanical conveyor and start your small journey through Replica of Iran.
+One of the most interesting halls in Azadi Tower is the Iran-ology hall.
+You can stand on a mechanical conveyor in this hall and start your small journey through the Replica of Iran.

-As the conveyor carries you, according to the geographic location of the city, not only you will get to know historical and religious centers of the city, also you’ll get to know climatic features and even handicrafts of the city.
+As the conveyor carries you, according to the geographic location of the city, not only will you get to know the historical and religious centers of the city, also you will also get to know climatic features and even handicrafts of the city.

-In Azadi Tower’s library more than 15000 books exist.
-This library holds many valuable books in history, social, architect and linguistics fields and is one of the valuable reserves of the country.
+In Azadi Tower’s library, more than 15000 books exist.
+This library holds many valuable books in history, social, architecture, and linguistics fields and is one of the valuable reserves of the country.

 No comment